 Your proposal isn’t there to dive into the nitty-gritty about exactly what it looks like to work together.
 It isn’t there to explain how you can solve any problems that crop up.

-Your proposal is there to open the door to have additional conversations about what it looks like to work together.
+Your proposal is there to open the door to having additional conversations about what it looks like to work together.

 The purpose of a contract